 Even if you only have a few days to fill in your Puerto Rico itinerary, try choosing one activity per person that you know they’ll love.
-For the child who adores animals, it’s easy to catch a ferry to eastern Vieques to see the wild beach ponies.
-If your spouse loves off-the-beaten-path attractions, take an easy hike in northern Arecibo through the Rio Camuy Cave Park.
+For the child who adores animals, our trip planners suggest catching the ferry to eastern Vieques to see the wild beach ponies.
+If your spouse loves off-the-beaten-path attractions, then locals recommend an easy hike in northern Arecibo through the Rio Camuy Cave Park.

 Juggling your own suitcases is challenging—now try keeping track of multiple travelers and their bags.
 Instead, make planning your trip to Puerto Rico even easier on yourself by packing light.
 Since Puerto Rico’s weather remains in the mid-60s to high 80s all year, bring shorts, tank tops, and dresses that can be worn in different combinations.
 Anything you forget can be easily purchased at local convenience stores.

 For more info on Puerto Rico’s weather, climate, and hurricane

-The coolest Puerto Rican adventure tours often require gear—snorkeling masks, flippers, swim shoes, floaties etc. And while many tours offer rental gear for $15–$30 per person, you’ll save lots of money by bringing your gear in from the mainland.
+The coolest Puerto Rican adventure tours often require gear—snorkeling masks, flippers, swim shoes, floaties, etc. And while many tours offer rental gear for $15–$30 per person, you’ll save lots of money by bringing your gear in from the mainland.

-Puerto Rico is very safe for travel, but it never hurts to spell out your safety expectations beforehand.
-Especially if you’re traveling with young children or a large group, it helps to create your own buddy system, and consistently reiterate that no one should wander off alone.
+Puerto Rico is safe for travel, but it never hurts to decide on some safety guidelines.
+If you’re traveling with young children or a large group, it helps to create your own buddy system, and consistently reiterate that no one should wander off alone.

 With high safety levels, great discounts, and plenty of travel options, family vacations to Puerto Rico have never been more doable than right now.
 Tap into our network of local trip planners (AKA Heroes) to customize your family’s ultimate Puerto Rico experience.
 Message us and check out these links for more local travel advice: